nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 		If the name is null or whitespace, throw an ArgumentException with the message "Name cannot be null or whitespace!"
 		Rate – double
 		The significance of the Subject.

+	Rate – double
+		The significance of the Subject.